phillycocoa/website/content/meeting-agenda.md

 [Twilio](http://www.twilio.com) continues to be a huge supporter of Philly CocoaHeads.
 Many members have used Twilio technology in projects to great effect.
 If you have any questions, our local rep is Brent Schooley <brent@twilio.com>.

 ## Presentations
-### Show and Tell: James Corbett
+### Show and Tell: Project Refit - James Corbett
-Project Refit.
 Developing a better platform to reach the 5 million veterans with no access to mental health care.

 ### Gaming in Mobile (and why you should care): Kotara Fujita